exasol/exasol-testcontainers/doc/design.md

 #### `SupportInformationRetriever` Creates Support Archive Depending on Exit Type
 `dsn~support-information-retriever-creates-support-archive-depending-on-exit-type~1`

-The `SupportInformationRetriever` offers a configuration option that decides whether the support archive is created at
+The `SupportInformationRetriever` offers a configuration option that decides whether the support archive is created at on one of the following exit types:

 * Exit with error
 * Exit with success